 Pedestrian Trail & Tunnel

 BSCO is in the engineering phase of a project that will create safe pedestrian access across Highway 64 to the Big Sky Community Park.
 The project includes a pedestrian underpass at the intersection of Lone Mountain Trail (HWY 64) and Little Coyote Road, a paved trail along Little Coyote Road, and a pedestrian bridge across the Middle Fork of the South Fork of the Gallatin River.
 The project is part of the organization’s pedestrian safety and connectivity goal in the Big Sky Trails Master Plan.
-BSCO is seeking grant funding in coordination with the Big Sky Meadow Trails, Recreation, and Parks Special District.
-Construction is anticipated for the summer of 2018.
+Recently Big Sky received funding through a federal TIGER grant in coordination with the Big Sky Meadow Trails, Recreation, and Parks Special District where $10 million was awarded for Hwy.
+64 road improvements.
+The tunnel and pathway were included in the grant request.
+Construction is anticipated for the summer of 2019.

 Mountain to Meadow Trail

 BSCO is evaluating the potential to develop a public trail that would connect the existing Mountain to Meadow Trail (beginning at the Mountain Village of Big Sky Resort) to Big Sky Town Center.
 This trail connection is a an essential link in a much larger network that would provide linkages between existing trail systems, parks, neighborhoods, business centers, cultural, historical and recreation areas.

 BSCO is working with various landowners and partners on a proposed trail alignment to connect the terminus of the Mountain to Meadow trail at the Poop Chute to Town Center.
 The connection will assist in preventing user conflicts while providing a fun, safe dirt route all the way to town.

 Winter Trail Grooming